kunwar-abhinav-aditya/RobotSimulator/README.md

 # THAT ROBOT GAME YOU ALWAYS THOUGHT OF PLAYING

 ### How to play

-Start the application and the game will run at http://localhost:8080
+Start the application with: `gradle bootRun`

+and then the application will run at http://localhost:8080

 A new game is launched every time you click on the start button on the homepage.